RealIndrit/auto-asset-downloader/README.md

 - [x] Reddit Support
 - [x] Text Pre-Pocessing
 - [ ] Multithreading (Maybe)
+- [x] TTS - Save all content to mp3 files
 - [x] Screenshot - Save all content to png files
 - [x] Text - Save all content to text files
 - [x] Running as a logged in user on: Reddit